 Treace Medical Concepts, Inc. (TMCI) Investors Who Lost Money Have Opportunity To Lead Securities Fraud Lawsuit

-BENSALEM, Pa., May 9, 2025 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Treace Medical Concepts, Inc. ("Treace Medical" or the "Company") (NASDAQ: TMCI ).
+LOS ANGELES, May 14, 2025 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to Treace Medical Concepts, Inc. ("Treace Medical" or the "Company") (NASDAQ: TMCI ) have opportunity to lead the securities fraud class action lawsuit.

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN TREACE MEDICAL CONCEPTS, INC. (TMCI), CONTACT THE LAW OFFICES OF HOWARD G. SMITH BEFORE JUNE 10, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.
+IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN TREACE MEDICAL CONCEPTS, INC. (TMCI), CLICK HERE BEFORE JUNE 10, 2025 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?